korningf/aegis-vault/README.md

 Ie doesn't rely on a UI, and once configured can be fully scripted and autmated.

-It only depends on base tools: a pass password-store, gnupg, git, aopenssh, aws.
+It only depends on base tools: password-store, gnupg, git, ssh, sshpass, aws.